Someone (Lucy Spraggan song)

 "Someone" is a song by English musician Lucy Spraggan.
 The song was released in the United Kingdom as a digital download on 17 September 2012.
-The song is included on an album called Local Talent which features 56 local UK artists including Lucy.
-The song peaked to number 137 on the UK Singles Chart and number 16 on the UK Indie Chart.
+It initially appeared on Spraggan's first independent album Top Room at the Zoo (2011), and then on her major-label debut Join the Club (2013).
+The song is also included on an album titled Local Talent which features 56 local UK artists including Spraggan.
+The song peaked at number 137 on the UK Singles Chart and number 16 on the UK Indie Chart.